googlearchive/compute-appengine-demo-suite-python/README.md

    Change the path to the files in the Fractal Demo's startup.sh file to point to your Cloud Storage files.

-5. Update the DEFAULT_PROJECT_ID in lib/gc_appengine/gce_appengine.py
-   with your own project id:
+5. Update the project value in the settings.json file with your own project id:

-   DEFAULT_PROJECT_ID = "your-project-id"
+   "project": "your-project-id",

    Information on how to get your Compute Engine project ID can be found in the [Compute Engine documentation][6].

+6. (optional) Update any of the other defaults in the settings.json to match your preferences.

-6. (optional) You can optionally create custom images for the Fractal and Image Magick demos that will allow the instances to start quicker.
+7. (optional) You can optionally create custom images for the Fractal and Image Magick demos that will allow the instances to start quicker.
 First, start the instances using the demo UI.
 When at least one of the instances is up and running, ssh into that instance and follow the directions [here][7] for creating an image for an instance.

    Name the images 'fractal-demo-image' and 'image-magick-demo-image' respectively.

-6. Install dependencies listed in the dependencies section.
+8. Install dependencies listed in the dependencies section.

 ## Dependencies